gal-zemach/DevNotes/README.md

 DevNotes aims to:

-- Illustrate how to package a backend and frontend into separate Docker images.
+- Show how to package backend and frontend into separate Docker images
-- Show how to spin up a multi-service application using Kubernetes (kind) manifests.
+- Demonstrate how to deploy a multi-service app with Kubernetes (kind) manifests
-- Demonstrate data persistence via a PVC that survives pod restarts (but not cluster deletion).
+- Illustrate persistent storage via a PVC that survives pod restarts (but not cluster deletion)
-- Provide a reference CI/CD pipeline (Jenkins) for building images and deploying to kind.
+- Provide a simple Jenkins CI/CD pipeline for building images and deploying to kind

 The actual “notes” app is trivial (create/read simple text entries), as the focus is on the container/cluster setup.

 ---

 ## System Overview

 ### Components

 1. **The DevNotes App**
    - A fullstack app for note-taking.
-Made of:
+Consists of:
      - **Backend**, located in `backend/`
        - A small Flask app that handles GET and POST requests for notes.
        - It stores data in a local `notes.json` file.
-   - **Frontend**, Located in `frontend/`
+     - **Frontend**, located in `frontend/`
        - A static HTML page served with Nginx.
 It lets users submit new notes and view existing ones by calling the backend API.

 2. **Docker Compose**
    - `docker-compose.yml` (root of repo)
    - Spins up both services and mounts a volume to preserve note data between runs.
-   - Unused if you're using Kubernetes, but super convenient for local development and definitely the way to go for a simple setup.
+   - Unused if you're using Kubernetes, but convenient for local development.

 3. **Kubernetes (kind)**
-   - The app runs inside a local Kubernetes cluster using kind, emulating a production-like environment.
+   - Runs the app in a local cluster emulating a production-like environment.
-   - All YAML manifests live under `k8s/`.
+   - YAML manifests are under `k8s/`:
-     - `backend-deployment.yaml`, `backend-service.yaml` – deploy + expose the BE's Flask API.
+     - `backend-deployment.yaml`, `backend-service.yaml` – deploy and expose the backend
-     - `frontend-deployment.yaml`, `frontend-service.yaml` – deploy + expose the FE.
+     - `frontend-deployment.yaml`, `frontend-service.yaml` – deploy and expose the frontend
-     - `persistent-volume.yaml` – defines a Persistent Volume (PV) inside the kind node.
-     - `persistent-volume-claim.yaml` – claims that PV for the backend.
+     - `persistent-volume.yaml`, `persistent-volume-claim.yaml` – enable note persistence
-     - `ingress.yaml` - allows to access the different apps within the cluster with a clean, unified address instead of multiple ports.
+     - `ingress.yaml` – enables a single access point via port 30080
-     - `kind-config.yaml` – allows us to access the container using fixed ports.
+     - `kind-config.yaml` – configures kind to expose fixed ports

-5. **(Optional) Jenkins CI/CD**
+4. **(Optional) Jenkins CI/CD**
-   - simple CI pipeline that automates building Docker images and deploying them to the cluster.
+   - Automates Docker builds and deployment to the cluster
-   - Lives under `jenkins/` and in the `Jenkinsfile` (root of repo).
+   - Configuration lives in `jenkins/` and the root `Jenkinsfile`

 ---